IshaqueThePassionate/Python-Fundamentals/README.md

 When you write Python code, it's executed by the Python interpreter, which translates and executes the instructions line by line in real-time.
 This means you can run Python code without the need for a separate compilation step.
 The Python interpreter reads your code, converts it into intermediate bytecode, and then executes that bytecode directly.
 This interpretation process allows for quick prototyping, easy debugging, and dynamic runtime behavior, making Python a popular choice for a wide range of applications.

-# 3. How does a Python program get executed?
+# 3. lets take a breif overview of how Python works?

 When the Python software is installed on your machine, minimally, it has: